pymacaron/pymacaron/README.md

 Your service may generate JWT tokens using the 'generate_token()' method from [klue-microservice.auth](https://github.com/erwan-lemonnier/klue-microservice/blob/master/klue_microservice/auth.py).

-The JWT issuer, audience and secret are set via environment variables, whose names are defined in 'klue-config.yaml'.
+The JWT issuer, audience and secret should be set via 'klue-config.yaml' (details further down).
 By default, tokens are valid for 24 hours.

+JWT tokens issued by klue-microservice always have a 'sub' field set to a user ID.
+You may set this user ID when generating tokens as an argument to 'klue_microservice.auth.generate_token()', or let klue-microservice use the default user ID defined in 'klue_microservice.config.get_config().default_user_id'.

 ### Error handling and reporting